Garage Door Cable Replacement

 Torsion garage door cable replacement is similar to the process of replacing extension-spring cables, but it requires more steps and safety precautions.
 It’s a relatively inexpensive repair if you’re having a professional handle it, but many homeowners choose to tackle it on their own.
 We’ll walk you through how to replace your own cables, common DIY pitfalls and how to stay safe when dealing with dangerous torsion springs.

 If you have a torsion spring garage door system, you’ll need to release the immense pressure stored in the springs before replacing the cables.
 The procedure requires specific training and specialized tools.
 Use extreme caution if you’re tackling the project on your own.
-If you’re not qualified or would rather err on the side of caution, Garage.com can put you in touch with professional installers in your area.
+If you’re not qualified or would rather err on the side of caution, Garage.com can put you in touch with professionals to service your garage door

 Understanding Garage Door Cables and Their Function